 - 4.4 The Solent Recreation Mitigation Strategy annual reports provide more detail on the spending of the contributions received.
-The 2020 Annual Report sets out the value of the developer contributions received by the partnership in 2019 2020, and details of all expenditure. - 4.5 During 2019 2020, planning permission was granted for a total of 2,564 net new dwellings within the 5.6 kilometre 'catchment area' of the Solent's protected habitats.
-This includes 10 net new dwellings within the New Forest National Park within the Solent's identified visitor catchment area.
-In total, the Bird Aware Solent Mitigation Scheme received £715,000 in developer contributions from across the sub-region, including £7,168 from developments within the National Park (i.e. just over 1%).
-Set out below is an overview of the mitigation projects supported in the 2019/20 reporting year through the use of pooled developer contributions and further details can be found in Appendix 1 of the Solent Recreation Mitigation Strategy Annual Report 2020. - Team of full time and seasonal rangers: The key mitigation measure is a team of rangers who patrol the Solent coast, including the National Park's coastline.
-The rangers aim to reduce bird disturbance by helping people to better understand the importance of the over-wintering birds and their vulnerability to disturbance £254,000. - Monitoring: During Winter 2019/20, interviews were undertaken with coastal visitors to establish their patterns of use and behaviour.
-10 passive counters have been installed at set points along the coast so that the movement of people could be captured.
-The third tranche of Access Management Assessments (detailed assessments of high priority sites) took place during the 2019/20 year £60,000. - Information, Marketing and Communications: Effective communications are key to raising awareness and achieving behavioural change amongst people who visit the coast.
-The Bird Aware Solent website has been extended to include more information about the birds and a new section on visiting the Solent has been created, signposting users to walks and cycle routes away from the coast - £58,000.
+The 2021 Annual Report sets out the value of the developer contributions received by the partnership in 2020 2021, and details of all expenditure. - 4.5 During 2020 2021, planning permission was granted for a total of 1,904 net new dwellings within the 5.6 kilometre 'catchment area' of the Solent's protected habitats.
+This includes 11 net new dwellings within the New Forest National Park within the Solent's identified visitor catchment area, as well as the 38-room hotel extension granted at the Balmer Lawn Hotel in Brockenhurst.
+In total, the Bird Aware Solent Mitigation Scheme received £1,494,020 in developer contributions from across the sub-region, including £16,055 from developments within the National Park (i.e. just over 1%).
+Set out below is an overview of the mitigation projects supported in the 2020 21 reporting year through the use of pooled developer contributions.
+Further details can be found in Appendix 1 of the Solent Recreation Mitigation Strategy Annual Report 2021. - Team of full time and seasonal rangers: The key mitigation measure is a team of rangers who patrol the Solent coast, including the National Park's coastline.
+The rangers aim to reduce bird disturbance by helping people to better understand the importance of the over-wintering birds and their vulnerability to disturbance - £287,038. - Monitoring: Due to Covid restrictions, the Partnership worked in conjunction with the consultants Footprint Ecology to develop a scaled back version of the planned monitoring programme (disturbance surveys, car park counts and vantage point surveys) whereby the rangers delivered the fieldwork element and the consultancy produced the final reports.
+Ten passive counters remain installed at set points along the coast so that comparisons could be made between pre- and during Covid times £42,943. - Information, Marketing and Communications: Effective communications are key to raising awareness and achieving behavioural change amongst people who visit the coast.
+Social media has been an increasingly important outreach tool, especially during periods of lockdown.
+This has been coupled with work to develop the website and provide more content for coastal users.
+These efforts saw the creation of a 'Lockdown Learning' section which provides many resources to support learning about birds and wider nature at the coast and has proven popular £44,825.